top of page

 Recognizing the need to ensure perpetuity, in the Tampa community, Gamma Theta Omega Chapter embarked upon chartering undergraduate chapters at the University of South Florida and the University of Tampa.
 Zeta Upsilon Chapter, at the University of South Florida, was chartered in December 1971.
 Thirty-two years later, Sigma Nu Chapter was chartered at the University of Tampa in December 2003.
 The undergraduate chapters continue and thrive under the guidance and counseling of Graduate Advisors and Mentors from within the Gamma Theta Omega Chapter.

-Over the years, Gamma Theta Omega Chapter has had 30 chapter presidents.
-That the leadership qualities are strong among the members of Gamma Theta Omega Chapter are evident as several members have risen to the sorority’s international leadership level.
+Over the years, Gamma Theta Omega Chapter has had 30 Chapter presidents.
+The leadership qualities are strong among the members of Gamma Theta Omega Chapter are evident.
+Several members have risen to the sorority’s international leadership level.
 In 1998, Sonja Garcia became the 14th South Atlantic Regional Director.
-In 2002, Attorney Stewart was elected as the International Secretary.
-Then, in 2006, Attorney Stewart she was elected as the International Vice President and in 2010, Attorney Carolyn House Stewart became the 28th International President of Alpha Kappa Alpha Sorority, Incorporated.
-In that same year, Marsha Lewis Brown was elected as the 17th Regional Director of the South Atlantic Region.
+In 2002, Carolyn House Stewart, Esq. was elected as the International Secretary.
+Then, in 2006, Attorney Stewart was elected as the International First Vice President and in 2010, Attorney Stewart became the 28th International President of Alpha Kappa Alpha Sorority, Incorporated ®.
+In that same year, Marsha Lewis Brown Stewart was elected as the 17th Regional Director of the South Atlantic Region.
 All of these women have also previously served as Gamma Theta Omega Chapter presidents.

 bottom of page